Get Tickets for Wimbledon Tennis 2019: How to Enter the Ballot for 2020

-The Wimbledon tennis championships are from 1st July 2019 to 14th July 2019.
-The period for entering the public ballot for tickets starts on 1st September 2018.
+The Wimbledon tennis championships this year are from 1st July 2019 to 14th July 2019.
+The period for entering the public ballot for 2019 tickets ended on 31st December 2018.

-To enter your details for the 2019 public ballot go to the official All England Lawn Tennis Championships website.
+To enter your details for the 2020 public ballot go to the official All England Lawn Tennis Championships website.
+You will be able to enter your details from 1st September 2019.
 The ballot is always oversubscribed so there is no guarantee that by entering you will be given the opportunity to buy tickets.
 However, if you do not enter, then you will definitely not have this chance.

 Enter the Public Ballot for Wimbledon Tickets